dereknovak/RB130-LS/study_guide.md

 "Methods and blocks can return a chunk of code by returning a `Proc` or `lambda`."

+Returning a closure from a method or block allows the closure to be called repeatedly, establishing a new binding each iteration which can create a naturally transformative structure.
+Additionally, multiple Proc object can exist simultaneously, allowing the user keep track of multiple values of similar data.

 ```ruby
 def increment(count = 0)
   Proc.new { count += 1 }